Skip to content

 Common CLI forms:

-sase commit -m "Update parser" # create_commit
+sase stitch create -m "Update parser" # create_commit

 sase ace TUI Actions